Skip to main content

 How does nicotine replacement therapy work?

-Many people can quit tobacco without using NRT, but most of those who attempt quitting do not succeed on the first try.
-In fact, people trying to quit usually need many tries before they’re able to quit for good.
-Most people who try to quit on their own go back to smoking within the first month of quitting – often because of the withdrawal symptoms.
-But the good news is that many do succeed.
-In fact, there are now more people who formerly smoked than people who currently smoke!
+Most people who try to quit on their own go back to smoking within the first month of quitting.
+This is often because of the withdrawal symptoms.
+But the good news is that many people do succeed.
+In fact, there are now more people who formerly smoked than people who currently smoke.

-You can start using nicotine replacement therapy (NRT) as soon as you throw away your tobacco.
-You don’t need to wait a certain length of time to put on the patch or start using the gum, lozenge, nasal spray, or inhaler.
-Double-check this information with the instructions on your chosen method of nicotine replacement, but in general there’s no need to wait to start using NRT.
+You can start using nicotine replacement therapy as soon as you throw away your tobacco.
+You don’t need to wait before you put on the patch or start using the gum, lozenge, nasal spray, or inhaler.

 Getting the most from nicotine replacement therapy

-The best time to start NRT is when you first quit.
-Often people first try to quit tobacco on their own then decide to try NRT a day or more into quitting.
-This does not give you the greatest chance of success, but don’t let this discourage you.
+Some people first try to quit tobacco on their own then decide to try NRT a day or more into quitting.
+This doesn’t give you the greatest chance of success.
+But if you already did this, don’t let it discourage you.
 There are many options for quitting and staying quit.
-Just remember that it often takes many tries.

 Types of nicotine replacement therapy